tstack/lnav/ARCHITECTURE.md

   displays the logs/plaintext/help is a textview.
 - [statusview_curses](src/state-extension-functions.cc) - Draws the status bars
   at the top and bottom of the TUI.
-- [vt52_curses](src/vt52_curses.hh) - Adapts vt52 escape codes to the ncurses
-  API.
-- [readline_curses](src/readline_curses.hh) - Provides access to the readline
-  library.
-The readline code is executed in a child process since readline does not get along with ncurses.
-The child process and readline is set to use a vt52 terminal and the vt52_curses view is uses to translate those escape codes to ncurses.

 The following diagram shows the underlying components that make up the TUI: